Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

 where $\eta_\trm{loc}\eqdef2(\sqrt2 - 1) \approx 82.8\%$ is the detection efficiency below which the resulting correlation \eref{eq:lossy_corr} becomes local~\cite{E93,M86} and, thus, disallows any DIQKD to be possible.
 Finally, we can write \eqnref{eq:rdet_prefinal} as

 which becomes negative below $\crit{\eta} \approx 89.16\%$.
 This formally demonstrates that for detection efficiencies $\eta_\trm{loc}\le\eta\le\crit{\eta}$, no positive key is possible despite the correlation \eref{eq:lossy_corr} being non-local~\cite{Farkas2021}.
 We include $\crit{\eta}\approx 89.16\%$ in \tabref{tab:critical} (see the penultimate column for the 2333-scenario) presenting it against the best-known efficiency threshold, $\UB{\DW{\eta}} \approx 90.78\%$, above which the DW rate \eref{eq:DW_rate} is assured to be positive~\cite{WAP20}.
-Hence, it follows that the true\footnote{ Given deterministic binning of `no-click' events.} DW-threshold fulfils $89.16\%\le\DW{\eta}\le90.78\%$, with the CC attack leaving less than $2\%$ for the improvement of $\UB{\DW{\eta}}$.
+Hence, it follows that the true\footnote{ Given deterministic binning of `no-click' events.} DW-threshold fulfils $89.16\%\le\DW{\eta}\le90.78\%$, with the CC attack leaving less than $2\%$ for the improvement of $\UB{\DW{\eta}}$ by devising stronger lower bounds on the DW rate.

+Note that the above efficiency window applies when considering the most general eavesdropping attacks.
+On one hand, the DW rate~\eref{eq:DW_rate} is valid for coherent attacks despite the deterministic binning, as the EAT still holds, see the discussion above~\eqnref{eq:oneway_UB_ind_attack}.
+On the other, as we consider a particular attack, by improving its strength $\crit{\eta}$ can only be increased.

+In \figref{fig:woodhead-lb-comp}a) we explicitly compare the upper bound~\eqref{eq:rdet_final} with the analytic lower bound on the DW rate~\eqref{eq:DW_rate} established in~\citeref{WAP20} as a function of $\eta$.
+It can be seen that the CC-based upper bound remains relatively tight in the whole region of positive key rates, with the maximal difference between the two bounds never exceeding $0.15$ of a bit per round.